mfbernasol/Blog-Project/README.md

 # Blog-Project
 This is a web app project to try create my own blogging site where users can create their own posts.
-## Development Notes
+## Development Notes and Project Status
+ Using Python and Django for backend.
 Still in development.
-Using Python and Django for backend.